flutter/website/using-ide-vscode.md

 To install updates manually:

-1. Click on the Extensions button in the side bar
+1. Click on the Extensions button in the Side Bar
 1. If the Dart extension is shown with an available update, click the update button and then the reload button